Vitamin B12 deficiency anemia

 When to Contact a Medical Professional

-Call your health care provider if you have any of the symptoms of anemia.
+Call your provider if you have any of the symptoms of anemia.

-You can prevent anemia caused by a lack of vitamin B12 by following a well-balanced diet.
+You can prevent anemia caused by a lack of vitamin B12 by eating a well-balanced diet.

 Shots of vitamin B12 can prevent anemia after surgeries known to cause vitamin B12 deficiency.